EUROSTAR IS A TRAILBLAZER

 As a result, Eurostar’s contact-center agents only have to cope with disruption-related queries on the day, rather than dealing with the fallout for the next three months, which makes their job much more enjoyable.
 “Before the app, around 25% of contact-center calls were about compensation.
 Now it’s less than 5%,” added Shaw.

-The company has also developed a second app on the Salesforce Platform and the Lightning Platform to help passengers make alternative arrangements when travel is disrupted.
+The company has also developed a second app on the Customer 360 Platform to help passengers make alternative arrangements when travel is disrupted.
 “With free Wi-Fi available on all our new trains, customers can use the app to plan ahead rather than waiting to be assigned a hotel or taxi when they arrive at their destination,” he said.
 “By helping customers to help themselves we can ensure they’re in the know and in control.”

 As of spring 2017, Eurostar’s customers will also be able to self-serve using an online resource powered by Service Cloud Knowledge.
 The knowledge bank, which is already available to staff, contains more than 250 articles on common queries, such as traveling with pets and booking international connections.